Surveillance of antimicrobial use and resistance in human health

 Through NAPS, hospitals and aged care homes can check their prescribing for appropriateness and compliance with guidelines.
 They use this information to:

-• benchmark their performance
+• benchmark their performance contribute to reports about

 Who is involved